dbt-labs/corp/values.md

 ### We optimize for the long-term.

-While we pursue the mission with intense focus, we recognize that creating the change in the world that we wish to see will not happen overnight.
-We think, plan, and act for the long-term.
+We recognize that creating the change in the world that we wish to see will not happen overnight.
+Earning the right to pursue this work over decades requires both long-term vision and near-term execution, both user love and commercial success.

 ### We work hard and go home.